-Today we had the pleasure of speaking to co-founder of 0711 TBILISI Ana Mokia about their new brand that is quickly gaining attention and following worldwide.
-0711 is also an AISPI brand, that is, we have an exclusive 15% discount with them – you can access it here
+We had the pleasure of speaking to the co-founder of 0711 Tbilisi, Ana Mokia, about their new brand that is quickly gaining attention and following worldwide.

 So you started selling outerwear, how did that evolve into bags?

 We started by selling beanies five and a half years ago, and we launched those for the sole purpose of creating a hype for our online store ‘More is Love’ which received so much excitement all over the world that we decided to create a brand out of it.
 So, for the first two years, we did beanies, scarfs and gloves which were all hand-knitted, perfect winter accessories.

 Fast forward two years later, my partner and I decided to introduce bags to increase our selection.
 They were instantly popular among our existing stock-list and influencers.
 Most recently we have added a leather variation but the very first bag was made from a plexiglass frame with woven yarn.

 So talk me through the bags, tell me about this red one.

 So this is the very first model, it’s called the ‘Copacabana’ and it is our most popular model.
 It comes with a removable strap and it can be worn with or without the strap.

 There are a couple of frames, all homemade by women who work with us in Georgia, all of whom have a background in knitting as it is very popular there.
 Georgian people are very talented and extremely hard-working, knitting comes naturally to them.

 As bags are so unusual, I’ve really never seen anything like them, how did you think of it?
 Was it inspired by the beanies?